arun-ajay/stuntin-shunt/README.md

 It was also a part of a project for Cornell's Neurosurgery Department's Jeff Greenfield, MD, PhD

-I've (Arun) written the code for this repo.
+I've (Arun Ajay) written the code for this repo.

 The FSR_ALPS_BT.ino file contains code for the FSR and APDS sensors.
 This code analyzes inputs and sends an alert after a threshold is hit.